opencast/opencast/docs/guides/developer/docs/development-environment.md

 one allinone distribution to be created.
 It is already unpacked and ready to be started.
 Activate the profile using:

     mvn clean install -Pdev

+The administrative user interface needs nodejs to build and phantomjs for testing purposes.
+These will be downloaded as prebuilt binaries during the maven build process.
+If there are no prebuilt binaries for your operating system, you can build the tools manually and then build opencast using the `frontend-no-prebuilt` maven profile:

+    mvn clean install -Pdev,frontend-no-prebuilt

 Building single modules
 -----------------------